United Nations in popular culture: Other

-Beyond science-fiction, other representations of the UN have also seen the light in fiction.
-In Albert Cohen's Her Lover, the protagonist works for the League of Nations, the predecessor of the United Nations.
-Romain Gary's L'Homme à la Colombe, written under pseudonym while its author was working for the French delegation to the United Nations, offers a fictional critique of the organization.
-More recently, Mischa Berlinski's Peacekeeping: A Novel offers through fiction insights into the work of UN peacekeepers (and of the organization at large) in Haiti around the time of the 2010 Haiti earthquake.
+Beyond science fiction, other representations of the UN have also been seen in written fiction.
+In Albert Cohen's Her Lover (2005), the protagonist works for the League of Nations, the predecessor of the United Nations.
+Romain Gary's L'Homme à la Colombe (1958), written under a pseudonym while its author was working for the French delegation to the United Nations, offers a fictional critique of the organization.
+More recently, Mischa Berlinski's Peacekeeping: A Novel (2016) offers, through fiction, insights into the work of UN peacekeepers (and of the organization at large) in Haiti around the time of the 2010 Haiti earthquake.

 Comic books

 The United Nations is also a subject of a variety of portrayals in printed comics.
 T.H.U.N.D.E.R.
 Agents superheroes, for example, derive their acronym from "The Higher United Nations Defense Enforcement Reserves".
-In the comic book series Irredeemable, the United Nations collectively submits to Plutonian, a superhero turned villain.
+In the comic book series Irredeemable (2009–2012), the United Nations collectively submits to the Plutonian, a superhero turned villain.
 When a UN delegate from Singapore offends the Plutonian, the latter sinks the city-state into the ocean.
 In the Marvel universe, Iron Man is seen giving a speech at the United Nations; later, the UN disavows the Avengers' charter.

 Video games

-The first-person shooter Call of Duty franchise has mostly covered the United Nations in a negative light.
-In Call of Duty: Advanced Warfare (2014), game nemesis Jonathan Irons, leader of the world's largest private military company, is granted a seat at the UN Security Council.
+In the first-person shooter Call of Duty franchise, the United Nations appears several times.
+In Call of Duty: Advanced Warfare (2014), antagonist Jonathan Irons, leader of the world's largest private military company, is granted a seat at the UN Security Council.
 In a speech to the UN, he declares the organization obsolete due to the world having delegated its problems to him.
 In Call of Duty: Infinite Warfare (2016), the Earth's nations have coalesced to create the United Nations Space Alliance.
-A similar futuristic organization appears in Deus Ex (2000), where protagonist JC Denton works for the fictional United Nations Anti-Terrorist Coalition (UNATCO), a militant police force prominently featured throughout the game.
+A similar futuristic organization appears in Deus Ex (2000), where protagonist J.C.
+Denton works for the fictional United Nations Anti-Terrorist Coalition (UNATCO), a militant police force prominently featured throughout the game.

-The government simulation browser game NationStates, which allows players to decide the political leaning of their countries, featured until 2008 a virtual United Nations body where player nations could approve global legislation.
-The in-game United Nations rebranded as World Assembly after the United Nations sent a cease and desist notification to the game's creator.
+The government simulation browser game NationStates (2002–), which allows players to decide the political leaning of their countries, featured until 2008 a virtual United Nations body where player nations could approve global legislation.
+The in-game United Nations was rebranded to the World Assembly after the United Nations sent a cease and desist notification to the game's creator.

+In the grand strategy game, Stellaris, the United Nations of Earth is a playable nation in the game.

 Music

-The punk band United Nations, which formed in 2005, received several cease and desist letters from the United Nations organization and was sued for using the same name.
-While the lawsuit did not achieve its goals, the band's Facebook page was shut down, the band's publicist resigned, and the band's label stopped printing the band's first album.
+The punk band United Nations, formed in 2005, received several cease and desist letters from the United Nations organization and was sued for using the same name.
+While the lawsuit did not achieve its goals, the band's Facebook page was shut down, its publicist resigned, and its label stopped printing the band's first album.
 The band later released a second album, featuring the organization's cease and desist letters on its cover.